codencolors/tailwind_components/README.md

 ---------Created < left arrow and right arrow >
-components can be usuable with class arrow_btn;
+components can be usuable with class "arrow_btn";

 <!-- Card Created-->